-Parents do not need to speak French in order to enroll their children in French Immersion, and most parents of French Immersion students have little or no French language skills.
+Parents do not need to speak French in order to enroll their children in French Immersion — most parents have little or no French language skills.
 The percentage of instruction in French through kindergarten to Grade 12 is:

 The goals of the French Immersion program are to:

 - Allow for the personal development of students

 - Increase French language learning competence while also developing students’ English skills

 - Give students the ability to communicate effectively in Canada’s two official languages.

 Upon completing the program, students are able to